olibrook/conjugate-this/README.rst

+TODO: Store scores for each and every verb/tense/pronoun and display these.
+TODO: Fix verbs which have reflexive solutions to display the reflexive infinitive.
 TODO: Save progress to localstorage.
-TODO: Ability to input spanish characters.
 TODO: Load initial app state from localstorage, if saved previously.
 TODO: Add the verb "haber".
 One of the big three!
 TODO: Stupid idea - make a turn-based, pokemon-style battle game out of this!

+DONE: Change opening screen - just a tense dropdown and a 'go' button.
+DONE: Remove pronoun selection.
+DONE: Ability to input spanish characters.
 DONE: Add a 'finished' state with a results screen.
 DONE: Plan for spaced repetition:
   - Each tense gets a queue of verb names